-- a) The distinct heritage values and attributes of the Oak Street HCD, as defined in this District Plan, shall be conserved and/or enhanced. - b) Where development is proposed on any property that is subject to land use planning applications and is adjacent to the boundaries of the HCD, the policies of Section 2.6.3 of the 2014 Provincial Policy Statement shall apply, and Council, through its Official Plan policies, may require a Heritage Impact Assessment to be prepared by the proponent of any such development in order to assure that the heritage values and attributes of the HCD will be conserved. - c) Ongoing monitoring of the effectiveness of the District Plan shall be undertaken by the City, as will the process of updating the inventory and evaluation of properties within the District.
-Monitoring and review processes shall have regard for the policies and guidelines of this District Plan. - d) The City shall undertake a program of public education regarding designation, new development and the conservation process (e.g. topic-based workshops, in-house training sessions, attendance at heritage conferences and study tours), and shall provide training for staff and volunteers for implementing this Plan. - e) The City shall work with representatives of Parks Canada whose properties abut the HCD to encourage works that support and, where possible, conform to the policies and guidelines of this Plan. - f) The City will work with the local Conservation Authority to encourage works that support and, where possible, conform to the policies and guidelines of this Plan. - g) Future amendments to the City Official Plan and Zoning By-law shall be in accordance with and shall implement the policies and guidelines of this Plan. - h) Enforcement of the City's property Standard By-law (By-law 2016-12 as amended) shall be consistently undertaken by City staff within the District and shall, in addition to the standards found in that By-law, have regard for the guidelines found in this Plan. - i) The existing lot pattern within the Heritage Conservation District shall be conserved with the following exception: severances shall be permitted.
-Lot severance shall be considered subject to a Heritage Impact Assessment prepared to the satisfaction of the City of Kawartha Lakes and shall demonstrate that the proposed severance (including any potential construction on the property) causes no negative impact on the cultural heritage values and attributes of the HCD, as defined in this Plan.
+- a) The distinct heritage values and attributes of the Downtown Lindsay HCD, as defined in this District Plan, shall be conserved and/or enhanced. - b) Where development is proposed adjacent to the boundaries of the HCD, the policies of Section 2.6.3 of the 2014 Provincial Policy Statement shall apply, and Council, through its Official Plan policies, may require a heritage impact assessment to be prepared by the proponent of any such development in order to assure that the heritage values and attributes of the HCD will be conserved. - c) Ongoing monitoring of the effectiveness of the District Plan shall be undertaken by the City, as will the process of updating the inventory and evaluation of properties within the District.
+Monitoring and review processes shall have regard for the policies and guidelines of this District Plan. - d) The City shall undertake a program of public education regarding designation, new development and the conservation process (e.g. topic-based workshops, in-house training sessions, attendance at heritage conferences and study tours), and shall provide training for staff and volunteers for implementing this Plan. - e) The City shall work with representatives of Parks Canada whose properties abut the HCD to encourage works that support and, where possible, conform to the policies and guidelines of this Plan. - f) The City will work with the local Conservation Authority to encourage works that support and, where possible, conform to the policies and guidelines of this Plan. - g) Future amendments to the City Official Plan and Zoning By-law shall be in accordance with and shall implement the policies and guidelines of this Plan. - h) Enforcement of the City's property Standard By-law (By-law 2016-12 as amended) shall be consistently undertaken by City staff within the District and shall, in addition to the standards found in that By-law, have regard for the guidelines found in this Plan.